Utpal-Kalita/Saarthi/src/README.md

 ### Tier 1: Universal Self-Care & Mental Health Literacy
 The free, accessible entry point for proactive self-care and building resilience.
-- **AI Conversational Assistant:** A 24/7 AI chatbot providing empathetic conversations, psychoeducation, and guidance on coping strategies (CBT, mindfulness).
-With user consent, the AI can use the device's camera and microphone to understand facial expressions and voice tone, allowing for a significantly more empathetic and context-aware conversation.
+- **AI Conversational Assistant:** A 24/7 AI chatbot providing empathetic conversations.
+With user consent, the AI can use the device's camera and microphone to understand facial expressions and voice tone, and can respond with spoken voice, creating a true "Live Talk" experience.
 - **Clinically Validated Self-Assessments:** Confidential tools like PHQ-9, SDQ, and the Internet Addiction Test (IAT) to help users understand their mental state.
 - **Mood & Emotion Journal:** An AI-powered journal to track mood patterns and gain personalized insights.
 - **Hyper-Localized Content Hub:** A library of articles and guides in English and Assamese on relevant topics like stress management and healthy digital habits.